 Project and product management may have a few similarities, but we’ll focus on the differences here to help you make informed decisions when choosing your management methods.

-Project and product management: where are the differences?
+Project vs. product management: where are the differences?

 For starters, let’s consider the definition of a project: to begin with, projects will always have a distinctive beginning, middle, and end – the end of a project being determined by achieving – or failing to – the determined goals.